Spider-Man (1967 TV series): Budget

-Theme song
+Music

-The show's theme song has become a popular standard.
+The show's theme song has been covered by many bands such as the Ramones, Aerosmith and Michael Buble.
 Its lyrics were written by Academy Award winner Paul Francis Webster, with music composed by Bob Harris.
+It was performed by the Billy Van Singers and Laurie Bower Singers.

-The catchy song is recognized by its opening line, "Spider-Man, Spider-Man, does whatever a spider can".
+The catchy song is recognized by its opening line, "Spider-Man, Spider-Man, does whatever a spider can."

 The 2002 and 2004 film versions included Jayce Bartok and Elyse Dinh, respectively, busking the song.
-Both films have the song at the end of the credits; the 2002 adaptation featured the original 1967 recording, and 2004's Spider-Man 2 features a re-recording by Michael Bublé.
+Both films have the song at the end of the credits; the 2002 adaptation featured the original 1967 recording (along with a re-recording by Aerosmith on the soundtrack), and 2004's Spider-Man 2 features a re-recording by Michael Bublé.
 2007's Spider-Man 3 features a performance of the song by a marching band at a public rally for Spider-Man.
 In 2014's The Amazing Spider-Man 2, Peter uses a version of the theme as his ringtone.
 In 2017's Spider-Man: Homecoming, an orchestral version plays over the Marvel Studios title card sequence.
-In 2018's Spider-Man: Into the Spider-Verse, the theme is briefly played at the beginning, when the original Peter Parker says he "had a catchy theme song".
+In 2018's Spider-Man: Into the Spider-Verse, the theme is briefly played at the beginning, when the original Peter Parker says he "had an excellent theme song."

 The original Spider-Man theme song recording was remixed by UK-based electronic music group Apollo 440 as the theme song for the 2000 Spider-Man video game by Activision and Neversoft Entertainment.

 The show's incidental music uses jangling surf guitar, brass lines and jazzy scoring.
 The first season's score was original by Ray Ellis, with season two and three utilizing other music from the KPM, Capitol, Conroy and Josef Weinberger libraries by Syd Dale, Alan Hawkshaw, Johnny Hawksworth and David Lindup.
 In 2002, the Winnipeg jazz rock band Volume released a CD, The Amazing Spider-Band, adapting the background music.
 MIDI musician Vaughn Smith (Moxxi) has also released some adaptations to YouTube and elsewhere.
 In 2007, the radio station WFMU did a radio show featuring songs from the cartoon alongside the original masters from KPM, later released as a podcast.